 And an analysis of 26 randomized controlled trials published May 2020 in Phytotherapy Research found that drinking green tea for longer than 12 weeks is linked to lower body weight and body mass index in people with obesity.

 Green Coffee Extract

-In a study published in "Diabetes, Metabolic Syndrome and Obesity Targets and Therapy" in 2012, participants were given either green coffee-bean extract or a placebo over multiple treatment periods.
+In a study published in Diabetes, Metabolic Syndrome and Obesity Targets and Therapy in 2012, participants were given either green coffee bean extract or a placebo over multiple treatment periods.
 Researchers found that subjects lost significant weight and body fat while taking the green coffee, even without any dietary changes.

 Succeeding at Weight Loss

-Choose filling, low-calorie fare such as fruits and vegetables, whole-rye bread, whole-wheat spaghetti and oatmeal.
+Choose filling, low-calorie fare such as fruits and vegetables, whole-wheat breads and pasta and oatmeal.
 Protein-rich foods such as black beans, salmon and low-fat cottage cheese will also keep you satisfied, as will small amounts of fat from nuts, avocados and olive oil.

 Rather than dieting, focus on incorporating these choices into your everyday life — this will make it easier to maintain a healthy weight for good.

 Set yourself up for success with LIVESTRONG.com's Weight-Loss Kickstart program.